obiba/mica-doc/documents.rst

 -----------
 Individual studies can have two types of annotations:

-* By Concept.
+* Manually annotated by a taxonomy domain.
 * Inferred from their associated variables.

-Annotations by concept are primarily for studies that may not have any variables but need to be documented by variable taxonomies.
+Manual annotations by a domain are primarily for studies that do not have any variables but need to be classified by a taxonomy.

 .. _documents-permissions: